 Our commercial success depends in part on our ability to obtain protection in the United States and other countries for our Maestro System and VBLOC therapy by establishing and maintaining intellectual property rights relating to or incorporated into our technology and products.
-As of March 27, 2014, we had 33 issued U.S. patents, 27 of which pertain to treating gastrointestinal disorders, and 13 U.S. patent applications.
-We have four granted European patents and seven granted Australian patents.
+As of December 31, 2011, we had 22 issued U.S. patents, 20 of which pertain to treating gastrointestinal disorders, and 14 U.S. patent applications including one case with a notice of allowance.
+We have four granted European patents and four granted Australian patents.

-We also have 30 national stage patent applications, including applications in Australia, China, India, Europe and Japan, one granted Chinese application and one granted application in Japan.
-In addition, we are the exclusive licensee to two U.S. patents owned by Mayo Foundation for Medical Education and Research, which are unrelated to our VBLOC therapy.
+We also have 26 national stage patent applications, including applications in Australia, China, India, Europe and Japan.
+In addition, we are the exclusive licensee to one U.S. patent owned by Mayo Foundation for Medical Education and Research, which is unrelated to our VBLOC therapy.
 Our pending and future patent applications may not issue as patents or, if issued, may not issue in a form that will provide us any competitive advantage.
 We expect to incur substantial costs in obtaining patents and, if necessary, defending our proprietary rights.
 The patent positions of medical device companies, including ours, can be highly uncertain and involve complex and evolving legal and factual questions.
 We do not know whether we will obtain the patent protection we seek, or that the protection we do obtain will be found valid and enforceable if challenged.
 If we fail to obtain adequate protection of our intellectual property, or if any protection we obtain is reduced or eliminated, others could use our intellectual property without compensating us, resulting in harm to our business.
 We may also determine that it is in our best interests to voluntarily challenge a third party's products or patents in litigation or administrative proceedings, including patent interferences or re-examinations.
 In the event that we seek to enforce any of our owned or exclusively licensed patents against an infringing party, it is likely that the party defending the claim will seek to invalidate the patents we assert, which, if successful could result in the loss of the entire patent or the relevant portion of our patent, which would not be limited to any particular party.
-Any litigation to enforce or defend our patent rights, even if we were to prevail in any litigation, we cannot assure you that we can obtain an injunction that prevents our competitors from practicing our patented technology.
-Our competitors may independently develop similar or alternative technologies
+Any litigation to enforce or defend our patent rights, even if we were to prevail, could be costly and time-consuming and could divert the attention of our management and key personnel from our business operations.
+Even if we were to prevail in any litigation, we cannot assure you that we can obtain an injunction that prevents our competitors from practicing our patented te